 What Types of Mold Cause Problems?

 You’ve likely heard of “black mold” or Stachybotrys chartarum, which sometimes makes news headlines.
-It is greenish-black in color and well-known to contribute to mold toxicity.
+It is greenish-black in color and well-known to contribute to mold-induced toxicity.
 (1, 5)

-But Stachybotrys is far from the only mold that can harm your health.
-And it’s not the only mold that can appear black.
+But black mold is far from the only mold that can harm your health.
+And Stachybotrys chartarum is not the only mold that can appear black.